How to Remove Error in Excel: 8 Methods

 Using the ISNA Function to Remove Error

-Here, within the ISNA function, I’ve taken the VLOOKUP function as a value.
-Now, as there exists no information regarding Coconut instead of showing #N/A errors it will show TRUE.
+Within the ISNA function, I’ve taken the VLOOKUP function as a value.
+There exists no information regarding Coconut instead of showing #N/A errors it will show TRUE.

-Press the ENTER key then you will see that the error is removed from that selected cell.
+Press the ENTER key, and you will see that the error is removed from that selected cell.

 If you don’t want TRUE or FALSE as the output, you can combine IF with ISNA, the combination of IF and ISNA works the same as IFNA